 Leather is often widely recommended for motorcycle clothing, and its cost reflects this.
 When it comes to motorcycle jackets, however, there is a rule of thumb to follow: the thicker the jacket, the better.

 A decent motorcycle jacket will employ leather that is thicker than 1mm, with 1.2-1.4mm being the sweet spot.
 You want a jacket that fits like a glove – not a shoe – for balanced safety and flexibility.
+And most importantly, to take care of your leather jacket:

 But how does leather compare to other viable materials, including textiles and cotton?
 Here is a detailed comparison table: